 5) In the past 12 months, has your facility used the data and information obtained through question #4 to update or revise its policies or procedures?
-OR 0 Yes No In the past 12 months, has your facility developed a written action plan that describes how it will address at least one of the health care disparities identified through question #4?
-6) Does your facility share information on its efforts to identify and reduce health care disparities based on race, ethnicity, spoken language preferred for health care (patient or legal guardian), written language preferred for health care (patient or legal guardian), sexual orientation, or gender identity and the impact of those efforts on its public website?
-0 0 Yes No 7) Does your facility report out and discuss efforts related to identifying and addressing disparities with your facility's governance and leadership at least annually?
-0 Yes No
+OR 0 0 Yes No In the past 12 months, has your facility developed a written action plan that describes how it will address at least one of the health care disparities identified through question #4?
+6) Does your facility share information on its efforts to identify and reduce health care disparities and the impact of those efforts on its public website based on race , ethnicity , spoken language preferred for health care (patient or legal guardian) , written language preferred for health care (patient or legal guardian) , sexual orientation , gender identity or ability status ?
+0 Yes No If "no" to question #6, skip question #7 and continue to question #8.
+7) Webpage 5 URL where efforts to identify and reduce health care disparities and the impact of those efforts (based on the self-identified demographic data collected directly from patients or patient's legal guardian) are displayed: The http:// prefix needs to be included.
+This question is optional, and response will not be scored or publicly reported in 2025.
+8) Does your facility report out and discuss efforts related to identifying and addressing disparities with the facility's governance and leadership at least annually?
+0 0 Yes No